Vegan Peanut Butter Balls

 - Reduce the powdered sugar for a less sweet version

-- For more natural sweetness, use dates or even figs to make the filling.
+- For a more natural sweetness, consider using dates or figs to make the filling.

 Storage Tips